DoTheEvo/XCPng-basics/README.md

 An alternative to vmware esxi/vsphere, or proxmox, or hyper-v.

 [Xen](https://en.wikipedia.org/wiki/Xen)
-is an open source project, developed by **Linux Foundation** with backing from intel, amd, arm, aws, google, alibaba cloud, huawei,...
+is an open source project, developed under **the Linux Foundation** with support from major industry players - intel, amd, arm, aws, google, alibaba cloud, huawei,...
-Citrix owned Xen until 2013, when they made it open-source..
+Citrix owned Xen until 2013, when they made it open-source.
-In 2022 Citrix was sold for $16 billion to a private equity group.
+In 2022, Citrix was acquired by a private equity group for $16 billion.

 [XCP-ng](https://en.wikipedia.org/wiki/XCP-ng) itself started on kickstarter as a fork of XenServer, which with version 7.0 closed-source some of it's components.
-The first release was in 2018, but Vates - the company behind it worked on Xen Orchestra since 2012.
+The first release was in 2018, but Vates, the company behind it, worked on Xen Orchestra since 2012.
 They are located in France and have \~40 employees.